 AC isolator switch in the loft to another isolating switch. located adjacent to the consumer unit

-This along with a 'Total Generation Meter' are located directly adjacent to the new consumer unit, ('Householders Distribution Board')which controls/provides power to services within the household)
+'Householders Distribution Board')which controls/provides power to services within the household This along with a 'Total Generation Meter' are located directly adjacent to the new consumer unit,

 Along with these items is another copy of the single line schematic diagram which clearly shows the location of each and every piece of equipment in the system, as well as address details and system number.